lilessam/TranslationMan/readme.md

 3. Files' array modification with a simple form (Allows multi dimensional arrays with dots in the index column).
 #### Installation
 Via Composer `composer require lilessam/translationman`

+Add `Lilessam\Translationman\TranslationmanServiceProvider::class` to your providers array in `config/app.php`.

+You will also have to set `resources/lang` folder permissions to 777.
 #### Publish Config and Views
 `php artisan vendor:publish --provider=Lilessam\Translationman\TranslationmanServiceProvider`
 Now views files will be published in `resources/views/vendor/translationman`.